Content watched by Whocopied.me Skip to Content

 • Kentucky, New Jersey Pennsylvania, New York: No racing on the highways.

 • Kentucky: Don’t ride your horse on a levee.
+Try to use horse trails instead.

 Navigating your state’s laws and statutes can be a tricky business.
 While consulting a lawyer is your best bet, you really just need to do a quick search to find out if there are any unique laws in your area.

 This table provides a link to the search page for each state’s legislature.
-When searching for traffic statues, use terms like “animal riding,” “horse riding,” “horse,” “livestock,” or “non-motorized vehicle” to get the best results.
+When searching for traffic statutes, use terms like “animal riding,” “horse riding,” “horse,” “livestock,” or “non-motorized vehicle” to get the best results.

 StateWhere to find Equestrian Traffic Laws